rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

-Ww will attempt to demystify *proof of work* and provide a clear and technically accurate understanding for how it all works.
+Ww will attempt to demystify *proof of work* and provide a clear and technically accurate understanding of how mining works.